calling met_conv

 ./met_conv <ctl> <met_in> <met_in_type> <met_out> <met_out_type>

-The required paramters are as follows:
+The required parameters are as follows:

 • ctl: The control file.